XuJinsheng/UCAS-CA-Lab/README.md

 # UCAS-CA-Lab

-This project implements an out-of-order CPU based on the Reduced LoongArch 32 instruction set architecture (ISA), for the UCAS course, Computer Architecture and Engineering Laboratory 2024.
+This project implements an out-of-order CPU based on the Reduced LoongArch 32 instruction set architecture (ISA), for the UCAS course, Computer Architecture and Engineering Laboratory in 2024.

 ![architecture](image/architecture.png)